veyon/docs/admin/faq.rst

 What happens if there is no matching access control rule?
 ---------------------------------------------------------

 If there is no previously defined access control rule that matches all activated conditions, access is denied and the connection is closed.
-In doing so we prohibit that an attacker may have access because of an unfinished rule set.
+In doing so we prohibit that an attacker may have access because of an unfinished ruleset.